About our investment approach

 In September 2008, the MLC Community Foundation was established as a Private Charitable Trust overseen by a Trustee and registered with the Australian Taxation Office.
 This marked a real commitment to securing a long term, sustainable pool of funds with which to support the community.
 Just as MLC Community Foundation's name was chosen to represent and acknowledge the heritage of MLC, the transition to NAB Foundation in 2016 is a reflection of the whole organisation’s support behind the foundation.

-Today, as a part of NAB’s broader corporate responsibility approach, we look to support the community organisations we work with beyond financial grants by drawing on the skills, expertise and resources from across the NAB Group.
+Today, as a part of NAB’s broader social impact approach, we look to support the community organisations we work with beyond financial grants by drawing on the skills, expertise and resources from across the NAB Group.
 This is another important way we continue to reflect the foundation’s origins of employee engagement in the community.

 NAB Foundation, ABN: 27 308 230 413